 There are various Malaysian restaurants around where you can have great local and seafood to replenish your energy reserves.

-Generally, the tour package include a boat, paddle and a life vest in case of emergency in addition to two professional life guards, one acting as a tour guide and leading the way and the other one on standby in the life boat.
+Generally, the tour package includes a boat, paddle and a life vest in case of emergency in addition to two professional lifeguards, one acting as a tour guide and leading the way and the other one on standby in the lifeboat.

-The stand up paddle is something you surely shouldn’t miss when you come around to Johor.
-Click here ->Coastal Paddle for extra tips on SUP.
+The stand-up paddle is something you surely shouldn’t miss when you come around to Johor.
+Click here: Stand Up Paddle JB, for extra tips on SUP.